lintsao/DLCV_Final-faceantispoofing-wh4th3fr4nk/README.md

     pip3 install -r requirements.txt

 Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
 E-mail or ask the TAs first if you want to import other packages.

-# Q&A
-If you have any problems related to Final Project, you may
-- Use TA hours
-- Contact TAs by e-mail ([ntudlcv@gmail.com](mailto:ntudlcv@gmail.com))
-- Post your question under Final Project FAQ section in FB group